Bayesian $L_{\frac{1}{2}}$ regression

-with the hyper-parameter $\lambda$ being integrated out with respect to some suitable choice of hyper-prior. \cite{polson2012local,song2017nearly} showed that if the global-local shrinkage prior has a heavy and flat tail, and allocates a sufficiently large probability mass in a very small neighborhood of zero, then its posterior properties are as good as those of the spike-and-slab prior.
-However these properties often lead to unbounded derivatives for the penalty function at zero.
-In particular, our non-separable bridge penalty is a non-convex, non-separable and non-lipschitz function, posing a very challenging problem for optimization.
-For the second main innovation of this paper, we propose a simple CD algorithm which is capable of producing sparse solutions.
+with the hyperparameter $\lambda$ integrated out with respect to some suitable choice of hyperprior. \cite{polson2012local} and \cite{song2017nearly} showed that if the global-local shrinkage prior has a heavy and flat tail, and allocates a sufficiently large probability mass in a very small neighbourhood of zero, then its posterior properties are as good as those of the spike-and-slab prior.
+However, these properties often lead to unbounded derivatives for the penalty function at zero.
+In particular, the proposed NSB penalty is a non-convex, non-separable and non-Lipschitz function, posing a very challenging problem for optimisation.
+For the second main innovation of this paper, we propose a simple coordinate descent (CD) algorithm which is capable of producing sparse solutions.
 We further show that the convergence of the algorithm to the local minima is guaranteed theoretically.

-The paper is structured as follows: In Section \ref{sec:bridgeprior}, we present the normal exponential gamma mixture representation for $\Lhalf$ prior for $\gamma=1$ and its generalization to $\gamma > 1$.
-We also discuss the full Bayesian approach for hyper-parameter selection.
+The paper is structured as follows: In Section \ref{sec:bridgeprior}, we present the normal mixture representation for $\Lhalf$ prior.
 In Section \ref{sec:postcons}, we produce theoretical conditions for posterior consistency and contraction rates.
-In Section \ref{sec:pcg}, we propose a efficient posterior sampling scheme based on the partially collapsed Gibbs sampler.In Section \ref{sec:VS}, we develop a coordinate dsecent optimization algorithm for variable selection and study its oracle property.
-In Section \ref{sec:sim}, we provide some numerical results from simulation studies.
+In Section \ref{sec:pcg}, we propose an efficient posterior sampling scheme based on the partially collapsed Gibbs sampler.
+In Section \ref{sec:VS}, we develop a coordinate descent optimisation algorithm for variable selection and study its oracle properties.
+In Section \ref{sec:sim}, we provide some numerical results.
 Finally in Section \ref{sec:conclusion}, we conclude with some discussions.